kimiashaban/kimiashaban.github.io/_pages/cv.md

 Work experience
 ======
+* Math Circles Host, Centre for Mathematics in Computing, University of Waterloo (2024)
+  * Provided students in grades 11/12 with an introduction to partial orderings, and defined paritally ordered sets with examples.
+  * Introduced the concept of spacetime, and worked through examples constructing a locally finite partially ordred set based on lightcone diagrams.
 * Student Ambassador, Marketing and Undergraduate Recruitment Team, University of Waterloo (2019-2021)
   * Managed and trained 150+ faculty coordinators and volunteers at all campus recruitment and off-campus events.
   * Evaluated fellow student ambassador tour leaders to guarantee a constructive experience and team growth.